section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 ### Introduction

 Cross-platform applications enable companies to cut down on development costs.
 They eliminate the need to hire different software development teams.
-They also reduce the time and cost to manage different code bases.
+These applications also reduce the time and cost to manage different code bases.
 Flutter enables developers to create cross-platform applications.

-Due to these reasons, the need for Flutter Developers will continue to increase.
+Due to these reasons, the need for Flutter Developers will continue to rise in the forseeable future.

 ### Table of Content